Menu

 Yes, you can request the infrared listening device headsets at the north entrance Visitor Services Desk.
 The Assistive Listening System is available for lectures and films in the Charmaine and Maurice Kaplan Theater.

-Is there any place to buy food?
+Is there a place to buy food and drinks at the museum?